 Gabrilla created and maintained two blogs centered on women’s wellness, from 2007-2013( Urban Mamasong and The Vibrant Mama).
 She founded and ran the Urban Mamasong Project, an initiative aimed at nurturing the creative, economic, and self-development of mothers of color from 2009-2013.

 Gabrilla is the author of The Vibrant Mamafesto and co-editor of the Award-Winning Book, Raw Foods on a Budget (Rollins, Ph.D., 2011).
 Gabrilla is the founder of Radical Magical Brilliance: a wellness project which focuses on centering the well-being, joy and creative genius of Black women through community building, media arts and health education and advocacy.

 Gabrilla received her BA from Goddard where her work centered on the impact of intergenerational trauma and stress on the creative and emotional lives of mothers.

 Gabrilla received her MSW from Smith College School for Social Work.
 Her Masters thesis centered on Black women living well with chronic illnesses.
-Gabrilla is a certified financial social worker and financial wellness coach, an AFPA certified Holistic Nutritionist and graduate of the Soul Fire Farm Farmer Immersion Program.
+Gabrilla is a certified financial social worker, an AFPA certified Holistic Nutritionist and graduate of the Soul Fire Farm Farmer Immersion Program.

 Gabrilla lives, works and creates in Massachusetts with her two children.